awsdocs/aws-amplify-console-user-guide/doc_source/custom-domains.rst

 2. Is this domain connected to a different Amplify App that you own?
 If so, make sure you are not trying to reuse one of the hostnames.
 If you are using `www.domain.com` on the other app, you cannot use `www.domain.com` with this appYou can use other subdomains such as `blog.domain.com`.

 3. If you had this domain successfully connected to another app and then recently (within the last hour) deleted it, please wait and try again after some time.
-If you still see this exception after 6 hours, please contact us at aws-amplify-customer@amazon.com.
+If you still see this exception after 6 hours, please check our `GitHub Issues <https://github.com/aws-amplify/amplify-console/issues>`__ and open a new issue if it doesn't already exist.